 Crispy Baked Chicken Tenders

 - Sprinkle the chicken tenderloins with salt and pepper.
 Use your hands to coat.
 Set aside.
-It’s important to do this step first as the salt helps to soften the chicken and keep it juicy while it bakes in the oven.
+It’s important not to miss this step first as the salt helps to soften the chicken and keep it juicy while it bakes in the oven.

 - Spread the panko breadcrumbs on a baking tray lined with baking paper.
 Spray the breadcrumbs with olive oil.
 Bake for 5 minutes.
 Stir and bake in 2 minute intervals (stirring between intervals) until the crumbs are golden.
 Allow the breadcrumbs to cool slightly.